“Oh, the humidity!”

 Another option with the same effect as a fire place is a pellet Stove, The biggest advantage of the pellet stove is its ease of use thanks to the automatic ignition, the power modulation and the fact that these stoves can be programmed.
 They also very efficient, have a high level of autonomy and are extremely environmentally-friendly thanks to the CO2-neutral fuel.

-When it comes to many Spanish dwellings, we’re talking stone walls, tile floors and single glass windows.
+When it comes to many Spanish dwellings, we’re talking stone walls, tile floors and single-pane windows.
 The houses are mainly built for a hot climate, i.e. to keep the heat out.

 Talking about floors: As nice and cool as they might be to walk on during summer, in winter they virtually turn into indoor ice.
 Even on the many absolutely gorgeous perfect-weather days we see in Mallorca during the cold season, the feeling of frostbitten feet is a permanent reality on the Island.
 When that first chilly night makes its entry, go get yourself a nice pair of warm and snug house slippers.
 It.
 Is.